Melanie's Marvelous Measles: Premise and plot

-The scientific data

-Independent data shows that measles causes the most vaccine-preventable deaths of any disease, resulting in about 96,000 deaths in 2013, and the vaccine is 97% effective after two shots.
-Measles is highly contagious – before immunisation in the United States there were between three and four million cases annually – and the fatality rate is approximately 0.2% of those infected.
-Most of those who are infected and who die are less than five years old.

-Recently published scientific research shows that, contrary to the message in the book, "the risk associated with measles infection is much greater than the sum of its observable symptoms" because a measles infection leaves children "...vulnerable to other pathogens that they might have been protected from before their bout with the virus".
-This is caused by the measles virus wiping out parts of the body's immune system's memory.

-"Two months after the unvaccinated children recovered from measles, the team found that the virus had erased 11–73% of their antibodies against other bacteria and viruses. ...The kids who received the MMR vaccine showed no reduction in these antibodies."

 Reception

 Although the book was first published in 2012, it received considerable attention after the Disneyland measles outbreak began in December 2014, which led to many people looking for the book in order to criticise it.

-The book has been criticized because measles is responsible for thousands of deaths every year.
+The book has been criticised because measles is responsible for thousands of deaths every year.

 Most reviews have been negative: for example, the president of the Australian Medical Association, Steve Hambleton, said: "Last time I saw a kid with measles with the rash they were carried into the surgery and the child looked like a rag doll.
 The mother was terrified.
 It's still fatal.
 About one in 10,000 children will die because of encephalitis".
 "Even in 'industrialised countries', measles can cause encephalitis, seizures, blindness, heart and nervous system disorders, and (rarely) death".
 Dr. David Gorski, a breast cancer surgeon who writes frequently against alternative medicine and the anti-vaccine movement, writes: "I'm sure children with whooping cough who are coughing so hard that they can't catch their breath for hours on end, with haemophilus influenzae type B who develop pneumonia or meningitis, with polio who develop paralysis, or with measles who develop pneumonia or subacute sclerosing panencephalitis will feel happy to 'embrace childhood disease', at least those who don't end up dead, who can't embrace anything other than the grave."
 William Sears says: "Complications of the disease include pneumonia and encephalitis, swelling of the brain, that can result in deafness or mental retardation.
 I've seen a case of measles encephalitis and it's not pretty.
 There's nothing awesome about it at all".